partoftheworlD/IDA7py_FunctionStringAssociate/README.md

 Install
 --------------------------------------------------------------------
-Copy the script to any folder.
+Copy functionstringassociate.py in IDA Folder/plugins

 How to run it
 --------------------------------------------------------------